 Phishing Phone Calls

-October 23, 2019 San Antonio, TX
+June 23, 2021 San Antonio, TX

-- If at any time you have reservations about the validity of a call, hang up and call the number on the back of your card to verify that the call is legitimate.
+- If at any time you have concerns about the validity of a call, hang up and call the number on the back of your card to verify the call is legitimate.